Freelancing Safely: What are the Security Issues with Working Remotely?

 Freelancing Safely: What are the Security Issues with Working Remotely? | Le VPN

-Freelancing is very different than a regular office job.
-Some things that are frowned upon when working from a cubicle are expected when you are alone, and vice versa.
-Aside from working only in your underwear, it is also the idea that you shouldn’t ask for help.
+Freelancing is very different from a regular office job.
+Some things frowned upon in a cubicle are expected when you work alone, and vice versa.
+Aside from working in your pajamas, one office habit worth dropping is the idea that you shouldn’t ask for help.

-A good thing here is that most people are very willing to help, especially when it comes to fellow freelancers and remote workers.
+The good news: most people are very willing to help, especially fellow freelancers and remote workers who have solved the same problems.

 Main Security Issues with Working Remotely

-There are a lot of small annoyances when working from home, but there are only three main problems.
+There are lots of small annoyances when working from home, but three main problems.
 The biggest security issues with working remotely are your infrastructure, your devices, and the data itself.

-There are ways to solve all these problems, but there is also the human factor to consider.
-To stay safe, remote workers will need to practice some practical security protocols when using their personal phones and computers.
+There are ways to solve all of these, but there’s also the human factor to consider.
+To stay safe, remote workers need to practice practical security protocols on their personal phones and computers — the same devices that hold both their private life and their clients’ confidential material.

 Cybersecurity

-Paradoxically, this is both the most complex security issue for remote employees and the easiest one to solve.
-The cornerstones of good cybersecurity are a premium VPN, an updated OS, and a good mix of anti-virus and anti-spyware software.
+Paradoxically, this is both the most complex security issue for remote workers and the easiest one to solve.
+The cornerstones of good cybersecurity are a premium VPN, an updated operating system, strong unique passwords with two-factor authentication, and a good mix of antivirus and anti-spyware software.

 Information and Data Security

-While using a VPN that has encryption will protect your devices from outside threats, one of the biggest security issues when working remotely is that you will disclose your date yourself while off the clock.
+While a VPN’s encryption protects your traffic from outside threats, one of the biggest security issues when working remotely is disclosing your data yourself while off the clock — mixing client files with personal downloads, or reusing passwords across work and personal accounts.

-This is where compartmentalization comes into focus and the practice to keep most of your files on unconnected external hard drives.
-In many cases, the data you need to protect will fit into something as small as a USB flash disk, but you need to remember to disconnect it after every use.
+This is where compartmentalization comes into focus: keep sensitive client files on encrypted external drives that stay disconnected except when in use.
+In many cases, the data you need to protect fits on a USB flash drive — just remember to unplug it after every session and encrypt it in case it’s lost.

 Physical Security and Infrastructure

-Finally, there is the question of your personal safety and the infrastructure needed for your work.
-Primarily, this involves living in a peaceful area where you will be free to do your work and having multiple options when it comes to devices and connection methods.
+Finally, there’s the question of your personal safety and the infrastructure your work depends on.
+Primarily, this means living and working somewhere you’re free to do your job, with multiple fallback options for devices and connectivity.

 Conclusion

-There are many benefits to working online and from your home.
-But, there are also security issues with working remotely, which need to be understood and solved if you don’t want to get yourself and your clients or employer into hot water.
+There are many benefits to working online from wherever you choose.
+But there are also real security issues with working remotely that need to be understood and solved if you don’t want to land yourself — and your clients or employer — in hot water.

-Thankfully, with premium VPN providers such as Le VPN, good infrastructure, and a bit of prudence, you will have the chance to easily and cheaply secure your devices and your personal data, even if you are outside of the huge office complexes with professional IT departments.
+Thankfully, with a premium VPN provider such as Le VPN (servers in 100+ locations, 5 simultaneous connections, and a 30-day money-back guarantee on your first purchase), good infrastructure, and a bit of prudence, you can easily and cheaply secure your devices and your personal data — even without a huge office complex and a professional IT department behind you.